+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
+Prerequisite: ECED 113 with a grade of C or higher.
 Students will gain an understanding of the unique characteristics of the growth and development of children from birth through 36 months.
-Emphasis will be placed on brain research, attachment relationships with caregivers, as well as implementing developmentally appropriate activities and learning environments for infants and toddlers.
-The course follows the guidelines of Kansas and Missouri Core Competencies for Early Child Care and Education Professionals and the National Association for the Education of Young Children (NAEYC) standards.
+Emphasis will be placed on brain research, attachment relationships with caregivers as well as implementing developmentally appropriate activities and learning environments for infants and toddlers.
+The course follows the guidelines of Kansas and Missouri Core Competencies for Early Child Care and Education Professionals and the National Association for the Education for the Education of Young Children (NAEYC) standards